 The mid-size truck segment is back and better than before.
 Redesigned for the first time since the 2005 model year, the 2022 Nissan Frontier sports an overhauled exterior, a new interior, new suspension components, and a V-6 powertrain that debuted in 2020 models.

 Only the performance-oriented GTI and R models return are set to the U.S. for 2022 in the 8th-generation hot hatch.
 The lower, longer hatchback will be powered by a more potent 242-hp 2.0-liter turbo-4 with a 6-speed manual or available 7-speed dual-clutch automatic transmission and it’ll ride with a revised independent suspension.
 The interior gets a much needed overhaul, too.

-On sale in Spring, the redesigned sedan and hatchback will be followed by the Si and Type R. The coupe will not be back.
+On sale this summer, the redesigned sedan and hatchback will be followed by the Si and Type R. The coupe will not be back.
 The new look comes with a larger 9.0-inch touchscreen inside, but that’s all we know for now.